tokenized/docs/concepts-contracts.md

 <a name="capacity"></a>
 #### Capacity
-Capacity will be handled by the smart contracts and the use of Identity Oralces that contain whitelisted public addresses.
+Capacity will be handled by the smart contracts and the use of Identity Oracles that contain whitelisted public addresses.
 These whitelisted addresses get added to the whitelist only when KYC/AML compliance checks have been completed.
 The smart contract will not allow any transactions to go through that break the terms and conditions of the contract which are created in accordance with the choice of law selected for the contract.
 Other capacity issues relating to being ‘of sound mind’ (e.g. intoxication) cannot be effectively managed by the Tokenized Protocol, but that is true of any online commercial interaction.

 <a name="intention"></a>
 #### Intention